 - 4 cloves garlic

-- 1 to 3 red chilies (depending on how hot you like your curry, de-seeded if less heat is desired, or 1/3 to 3/4 tsp. dry chili flakes)
+- 1 to 3 red chilies (depending on how hot you like your curry)

-- 1 tsp. shrimp paste (available by the jar at Asian food stores, or add 1 tbsp. more fish sauce)
+- 1 teaspoon shrimp paste (or add 1 additional tablespoon more of fish sauce)

 - For the Chicken: